RACINE PUBLIC LIBRARY

 - Property tax receipt from City of Racine

 For customers who are unable to provide valid identification or proof of residency a library card can be issued that allows only one item checked out on the account at a time.
-This exception would apply to customers with a valid identification without the correct address and no other identification with the correct address.
-It would also apply to customers without a valid identification, but they do have a checkbook, rent receipt, library postcard, utility bill, or postmarked mail showing the correct address.
+This exception would apply to customers with valid identification without the correct address and no other identification with the correct address.
+It would also apply to customers without a valid identification, but who do have a checkbook, rent receipt, library postcard, utility bill, or postmarked mail showing the correct address.
 In these cases library staff will put a note in the customer’s account until the missing information is provided.

 Customers through age 15 must have a parent or legal guardian register them to obtain a library card.
-The parent/guardian must provide their valid identification and show proof of address.
+The parent/guardian must provide valid identification and show proof of address.

 - Assume responsibility for all materials borrowed on the account.